-The answer to all of those questions – and more – might be found here at constructaquote.com where we help to support more than 33,000 small businesses a year.
+The answer to all of those questions – and more – might be found here at constructaquote.com where we help to support businesses like yours.
 They, too, may be facing precisely the perils encountered by your own cleaning business.

 We are able to arrange every type of cleaning company insurance – including insurance for contract cleaners – as well as cover for your vehicles at a price specifically intended to represent great value for money.

 - Since we started in business more than 25 years ago, we have specialised in providing insurance services to small businesses